 As XEDIT and IDRAW work declined, we began to spend more of our time on general PC consulting, aided by the many useful PC utilities we wrote.
 That work continues to this day.

 Recently, EXEYE has become involved in VoIP implementation for small businesses.
-We have learned a lot about this very complex topic, and are working on a book for other VoIP beginners.
+We have learned a lot about this very complex topic, and intend to add posts to this website featuring much of what we have learned.